Personal Injury Potential Settlement Values: Mild Traumatic Brain Injury and Concussions

 Potential Settlement: Mild Traumatic Brain Injury – Physical Symptoms

-An mTBI may include physical symptoms such as headaches, ringing in the ear (tinnitus), dizziness, insomnia, fatigue, and loss of one or more of the five senses.
+An mTBI or concussion may include physical symptoms such as headaches, ringing in the ear (tinnitus), dizziness, insomnia, fatigue, and loss of one or more of the five senses.
 As a result, individuals may experience trouble with skills such as writing or drawing; a sudden contraction or tightening of muscles; and problems with balance and walking.

 In 2004, the Court in Dwyer v Douglas Lake Cattle Co, 2004 BCSC 1487 awarded the injured person $150,000 for an mTBI that caused significant physical problems.

 Potential Settlement: Mild Traumatic Brain Injury – Cognitive Symptoms

 An mTBI or concussion may include cognitive problems which impact attention, concentration, memory, information processing, reasoning, and planning.
 As a result, individuals may experience trouble talking and listening, difficulty with reading, writing, and sequencing of events.

 In 2005, the Court in Hornick v Kochinsky, 2005 CanLII 13784 awarded the injured person $125,000 for various injuries that included an mTBI which caused cognitive problems.

 Potential Settlement: Mild Traumatic Brain Injury – Emotional Symptoms

 An mTBI or concussion may include emotional symptoms such as irritably, depression, anxiety, and mood swings.
 Individuals with an mTBI might experience verbal outbursts, impulsive behaviour, or a lack of motivation.